 - Won recognition in the European Parliament for the right of local communities to be consulted about fracking in their area.

-The Global Frackdown will unite concerned residents everywhere for a day of action on October 11, 2014 to send a message to elected officials across the globe that we want a future powered by clean, renewable energy — not dirty, polluting fossil fuels.
+The latest Global Frackdown united concerned residents everywhere for a day of action on October 11, 2014 to send a message to elected officials across the globe that we want a future powered by clean, renewable energy — not dirty, polluting fossil fuels.
 The journey to a renewable energy future will not be fueled by aggressively expanding the use of extreme technologies to extract oil and gas.
 Climate scientists warn that continued extraction and burning of fossil fuels will lead to catastrophic climate change.

 Participants in the Global Frackdown will organize events in their communities to challenge decision makers to oppose fracking, united around a common mission statement calling for a ban on fracking and investment in a clean energy future.